Skip to main content

 Plans to create a new fire station faced scrutiny leading up to an August decision by town council to move forward with plans.
 Both the Concession Road 6 and the Sandwich Street South stations will be decommissioned, which has prompted concerns over response times.

-“It was, still on a 4 to 3 vote.
+“It was, still on a four to three vote.
 And so I was the fourth vote.
 And so there it is.
 But it's over.
 It is over,” Amherstburg Mayor Michael Prue said.

 “It's going to be safer and more modern, better for the firefighters and, much better for the, residents of Amherstburg.”